ethanburmane/yt2lp/README.md

 # Install

-To install the CLI, run the setup script in the directory
+To install the CLI, run the setup script
 ```
 ./setup
 ```
-This will install the tool globaly on your machine

 # Usage